0x4248/LightCSS_Themes/README.md

 ## Licence

-This is free software to use and modify as you wish.
+This software is free under the CC-0 licence.
+You can modify and distribute it as you like, with no restrictions.